To provide participants with a learning environment which offers:

 - Maintenance of a Reflective Journal Work

-- Audio Recording of an individual supervision session
+- An audio recording of an individual supervision session with a supervisee

-- Statement and Presentation of Learning and Competence
+- Statement and Presentation of Learning and Development and Assessment of Competence

 Full course attendance and completion of the course assignments will lead to the achievement of a Persona Certificate in Clinical Supervision.

 The course expects participants to be able to draw on their own experience of supervised clinical practice and therefore it is important that individuals feel sufficiently competent and grounded in their orientation as a practitioner in order to gain maximum learning and development from the programme.
 With this in mind, applicants will have a minimum 3 years of practice.
 This can include the clinical practice gained during your training to become a practitioner in a helping profession with at least an additional 200 hours of supervised practice gained post qualification.
 Applicants will also be members of a Professional Association, with relevant indemnity insurance.